-In addition, Mitchison's novel ends with a poem written by her brother (to whom the novel was dedicated) entitled 'Amor Mortis Conturbat Me' meaning the 'love of death disturbs me'.
-The poem alludes to 'Timor Mortis Conturbat Me' - 'the fear of death disturbs me' - which was a refrain used in William Dunbar's poem, 'Lament for the Makars'.
-In Dunbar's poem, the speaker laments on the fate of everyone from young to old, poor or rich, saint or sinner, that death comes to take everyone.
+In addition, Mitchison's novel ends with a poem written by her brother (to whom the novel was dedicated) entitled 'Amor Mortis Conturbat Me' meaning the fear of death disturbs me' - which was a refrain used in William Dunbar's poem, everyone from young to old, poor or rich, saint or sinner, that death comes to take everyone.
 In J.B.S.
 Haldane's poem the title indicates that it is a 'love' of death which is troubling.
 In this poem death is a woman who reassures those facing death: